boldflight/BibleConverter/test_EPUB/output/Hosea.md

 Certainly its inhabitants will come to nothing!
 Do they sacrifice bulls in Gilgal?
 Surely their altars will be like stones heaped up on a plowed field!

+### Jacob in Aram, Israel in Egypt, and Ephraim in Trouble

 [12] Jacob fled to the country of Aram, then Israel worked to acquire a wife;
 he tended sheep to pay for her.